Dizaro13/BellaBeat_Case_Study/Case_Study.md

 which is probably because they want to track other factors such as heart rate.
 But those are a lot of assumptions, we need more data points to find exactly why this is.
 BellaBeat should encourage users to wear their smart device throughout the day to keep a consistent measurement of their activity.

+The third [chart](https://user-images.githubusercontent.com/86019532/122694646-0c231b80-d20c-11eb-9f0f-4bf31db0c027.png) has shown that FitBit users mostly travel by lightly walking or running.
+The lightly active and very active activity Distance reflect that most don't travel by moderate activity.
+This shows that walking and running are the most common type of travelling for FitBit users.
+BellaBeat could use this information by focusing on metrics that are runners are most interested in.
+We don't know what most runners are interested in measuring because we don't have that data available.
+Although encouraging people to run or reminding them to run would probably benefit because users wearing their smart devices while running is something most customers want to measure.
+Again this is not a definite statement, we need more data before we are able to fully understand why FitBit users mostly either walk or run while wearing their smart device.

+## Conclusion

+The dataset that we analyzed was lacking but we were able to gather some useful insights into what FitBit users are using their smart device for.
+BellaBeat could use this analysis to make general observations of users with metrics such as Activity Distance, Activity Time, Sleep Time, and weight.
+More data should be gathered before making a decision on implementing new technology using this data into their products.